incf-nidash/nidm-terms/README.md

 			* Discussion / edits to the submitted term will ensue in the typical way social coding is done in GitHub
 			* Once discussion has ended and the participating community has decided the term is appropriately well-defined for the NIDM-Terms vocabulary, it will be merged with the NIDM-Terms GitHub repository and pushed to the [NIDM-Terms SciCrunch](https://scicrunch.org/nidm-terms)site for broad use.
 				* For those interested in using the JSON-LD files directly, the term description files will remain in this repository as well.
-				* For those interested in using/querying terms via [OWL](https://www.w3.org/OWL/)representations, there will be a content negotiation layer added to the [NIDM-Terms SciCrunch](https://scicrunch.org/nidm-terms)site to download the NIDM-Terms vocabulary in common RDF serialization formats.
+				* For those interested in using/querying terms via [OWL](https://www.w3.org/OWL/)representations, there will be a content negotiation layer added to the [NIDM-Terms SciCrunch](https://scicrunch.org/nidm-terms) site to download the NIDM-Terms vocabulary in common RDF serialization formats.

 * **WIP: How do I contribute to NIDM-Terms?**